Buy Breakdown Cover

 Euro 1 (1993):

-While emissions legislation pre-dated the first Euro standard, Euro 1 kick-started regular and ever-tightening regulations.
-Euro 1's introduction mandated that new cars had to be fitted with catalytic converters and run on unleaded petrol.
-The prime aim was reduce hydrocarbons (HC), carbon monoxide (CO), hydrocarbons (HC) and nitrogen oxides (NOx).
-Only diesels had to meet particulate standards.
+While emissions legislation pre-dated the first Euro standard, Euro 1 kick-started consistent, regular and ever-tightening regulations.
+Euro 1's introduction mandated that new cars had to be fitted with catalytic converters and use unleaded petrol.

 Euro 2 (1996):

-This updated standard build upon the blocks set by Euro 1.
-It cut the CO, HC and NOx limits and commenced different limits set for petrol and diesels.
-By this time, many diesels were also fitted with catalytic converters.
+This updated standard built upon the basic blocks, established by Euro 1.
+It cut the CO, HC and NOx limits and commenced different limits for petrol and diesels.
+By this time, many diesels were also fitted with oxidising catalytic converters.
+The limits were:

 Euro 3 (2000):

-The new euro 3 Millennium saw the CO and diesel particulate limits reduced still further.
+Euro 3 saw the CO and diesel particulate limits reduced further.
 Diesels were also required to meet NOx targets, although these were still three times higher than the petrol limits.

 Euro 4 (2005):

-In the mid-naughties, Euro 4 saw these limits cut again for petrol and diesel, although petrol particulates continued to be unregulated.
+In the mid-noughties, Euro 4 saw these limits cut again for petrol and diesel, although petrol engine particulates continued to be unregulated.
+The limits were set as:

 Euro 5 (2010):

 Euro 5 focussed more on particulate output.
-While direct injection petrol engines were good at reducing CO2, they produced higher levels of particulates.
-Therefore particulate levels especially were reduced, especially for diesels, where particulate filters (DPFs) had to be fitted in order to comply.
+While direct-injection petrol engines were good at reducing CO2, they produced higher levels of cancer-causing particulates.
+Therefore particulate levels were reduced, especially for diesels, where particulate filters (DPFs) had to be fitted to comply.

 Euro 6 (2014):

-The main focus of Euro 6 was to tighten diesel hc NOx emissions.
-This led to many manufacturers fitting NOx traps, or NOx catalysts (SCR, or Selective Catalytic Reduction), the former of which requires a Urea-based emissions fluid (sold under the trade name, AdBlue).
-Interestingly, particulate levels remained the same for both petrol and diesel vehicle.
+The main focus of Euro 6 was to tighten diesel NOx emissions.
+This led to many manufacturers fitting NOx traps, or NOx catalysts (SCR, or Selective Catalytic Reduction), the former of which requires a urea-based emissions fluid (sold under the trade name, AdBlue).
+Interestingly, particulate levels remained the same for both petrol and diesel vehicles, as the limits below show:

 You may find cars registered before 2020 as being Euro 6d-temp compliant.
 This means they passed the emission limits standard requirements during the early implementation stage of Euro 6d, which had slightly less strict NOx limits to help manufacturers.
 Later compliant cars are classed under Euro 6d.

-As of the time of writing (April 2024), the European Council has adopted euro 7, after many months of push back from car manufacturers, who claimed the targets were unrealistic.
-Slated for introduction in mid-2025, it will look at other emissions aside from those from the tailpipe.
-These include particles shed from tyres and brake friction parts.
+A major difference is that Euro 7 shall examine other emissions aside from those from the tailpipe.
+These include particles shed from tyres and dust from brake friction parts.
 High voltage cars will also not escape entirely, because the standard will also assess battery durability.

 Keep up to date with the latest news from GEM Motoring Assist at: